wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 While I appreciate the interactive and visual nature of the web console, especially for learning, I can't build large systems by clicking around in my web browser.
-I specify the system's blueprint in text file, in source code, which a computer can translate into programmatic calls to the cloud provider API.
+I specify the system's blueprint in plain text files, in source code, which a computer can translate into programmatic calls to the cloud provider API.
 I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the _intent_ and, using a source control system, I can track how the intent changes as the project evolves.